 - Additional time and effort required for marketing and managing the crowdfunding campaign.

 - Accountability to deliver promised rewards to backers.

 - Potential for added pressure to meet expectations of supporters.

 5. Hybrid publishing

 Many people feel that there is a large gap between self publishing and traditional publishing.
-On one hand, traditional publishing has a high barrier for entry and on the other hand, with a lack of support from the publishers, self-published novels often have poor sales and outreach.
-With the help of hybrid publishing, authors can get their book published through experienced publishers but they have to pay a price for the services they avail.
+On one hand, traditional publishing has a high barrier for entry.
+And on the other hand, with a lack of support from the publishers, self-published novels often have poor sales and outreach.
+To bridge this gap, there is a new type of publishing.

 We hope this helps you distinguish between the different types of publishers or publishing.
 Now, if you are thinking about how exactly these publishers function then I guess we should talk a little bit about the stages of publishing.
 Ready?
 Yes?
 Alright, then.